azmenak/react-stripe-checkout/README.md

 Requires babel for compiling.
 If anyone is having issues with that, open an issue and I'll do my best to better document the build process.

+#### Changes in version 2.0

+There used to be a seperate `.styl` file and respective `.css` output.
+These have been removed and are now written directly in js.

 ### Requirements

 `token` and `stripeKey` are the only *required* props,